canonical/charm-events/README.md

 * The events in the Operation phase can interleave in arbitrary ways.
 For this reason it's essential that hook handlers make *no assumptions* about each other -- each handler should check its preconditions independently and operate under the assumption that the relative ordering is totally arbitrary -- except relation events, which have some partial ordering as explained above.

 ## Deprecation notices
-* [`leader-settings-changed`] is being deprecated; in a future release it will be gone.
+* [`leader-settings-changed`] is deprecated; in a future release it will be gone.
+* [`collect-metrics`] is deprecated; in a future release it will be gone.
-* `leader-deposed` is a juju hook that was planned but never actually implemented.
+* `leader-deposed` is a Juju hook that was planned but never actually implemented.
 You may see a WARNING mentioning it in the `juju debug-log` but you can ignore it.

 ## Event semantics and data
 This document is only about the timing of the events; for the 'meaning' of the events, other sources are more appropriate; e.g. [juju-events](https://juju.is/docs/sdk/events).